braceware/osprey/README.md

 # OSPreY
 This is the worlds first python operating system.
 It is based on the linux kernel and a minimal debian image.
-It is mostly created for education in os development, but it is perfectly useable as a python testing environment via remote.
+It is mostly created for education in os development, but it is perfectly useable as a python testing environment via remote, too.